alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

-# Publishing a pre-release of GOV.UK Frontend
+# Before you publish a pre-release of GOV.UK Frontend

-This pre-release guidance is aimed at Design System team members.
-If you're an external contributor who needs to create a pre-release, please [contact the Design System team](https://design-system.service.gov.uk/get-in-touch/) and we'll do it for you.
+Decide the kind of pre-release you're publishing.
+All pre-releases are public, but we distinguish:

-Before you publish a pre-release, you need to have committed a code change to GOV.UK Frontend.
-Then follow these instructions.
+- `internal` pre-releases for internal use

-Use pre-releases when you:
+- `beta` pre-releases aimed at external users

-- [work on developing a component or pattern](https://design-system.service.gov.uk/community/develop-a-component-or-pattern/) for the GOV.UK Design System
+We'll use the kind of pre-release as [the pre-release identifier](https://docs.npmjs.com/cli/v8/commands/npm-version#preid) in the package version.

-- want to trial an experimental feature (guidance on trialing experimental features is in development)
+## If you're publishing a beta pre-release

-> **Warning** Never use a pre-release GOV.UK Frontend package in a production setting.
+Besides publishing the code itself, beta releases will likely involve documentation updates linked to the code, as well as communications, similarly to an actual release.

-## What happens when you pre-release GOV.UK Frontend
+Review the docs for [what to do before publishing a release](/docs/releasing/before-publishing-a-release.md) to assess which steps you need to follow for your specific pre-release and ensure you are prepared to publish.

-When you pre-release GOV.UK Frontend, this publishes a package to npm with the `@beta` tag.
-This package contains the GOV.UK Frontend [`/packages/govuk-frontend`](/packages/govuk-frontend) directory with your trial changes.
+See the [documentation on support branches](https://govuk-design-system-team-docs.netlify.app/how-we-work/version-control/support-branches.html#support-branches) if you need to:

-Projects can install `govuk-frontend@beta` in their package.json alongside other [GOV.UK Frontend npm package](https://www.npmjs.com/package/govuk-frontend) releases.
+- publish a new pre-release of previous major versions of GOV.UK Frontend

-## Publish a pre-release
+- publish a ‘hotfix’ release of GOV.UK Frontend without including other unreleased changes on the `main` branch

-1. Run `git checkout -b BRANCH-NAME` to check out a new branch you want to pre-release, or `git checkout BRANCH-NAME` to check out an existing branch.
+# Publish a new version of GOV.UK Frontend

-2. Make any required changes and commit them.
+Developers should pair on pre-releases.
+When remote working, it can be useful to be on a call together.

-3. Run `nvm use` to make sure you’re using the right version of Node.js and npm.
+1. Check out the **main** branch and pull the latest changes.

-4. Run `npm ci` to make sure you have the exact dependencies installed.
+2. Run `nvm use` to make sure you're using the right version of Node.js and npm.

-5. Determine the pre-release npm tag
+3. Run `npm ci` to make sure you have the exact dependencies installed.

-   All pre-releases are public:
+4. Determine the pre-release identifier

-   - Use `internal` for internal use
+   - Use `internal` for internal pre-releases
-   - Use `beta` for wider testing
+   - Use `beta` for beta pre-releases

-6. Determine the pre-release version type
+5. Determine the pre-release version type

-   Given the `beta` npm tag:
+   Given the `beta` pre-release identifier:

    - Use `premajor` to bump from `v4.7.0` to `v5.0.0-beta.0`
    - Use `preminor` to bump from `v4.7.0` to `v4.8.0-beta.0`